|7890.0110||MEDICATIONS AND PRACTICES PROHIBITED.|

-When a horse has been observed bleeding for the second time in the previous 12 months, the horse shall be placed on the veterinarian's list and shall not be removed from the list without the approval of the commission veterinarian.
+When a horse has been observed bleeding for the second time within a 365-day period, the horse shall be placed on the veterinarian's list and shall not be removed from the list without the approval of the commission veterinarian.
 Such a horse shall be ineligible to race for at least 30 days following the observed bleeding.

-When a horse has been observed bleeding for the third time in the previous 12 months, the horse shall be placed on the veterinarian's list and shall not be removed from the list for at least 180 days, and not until the commission veterinarian has approved its removal.
+When a horse has been observed bleeding for the third time within a 365-day period, the horse shall be placed on the veterinarian's list and shall not be removed from the list for at least 180 days, and not until the commission veterinarian has approved its removal.

 Following a bleeding episode in another jurisdiction, a horse shall not be eligible to race in Minnesota for at least 14 days or for a longer period if deemed medically necessary in the professional opinion of the commission veterinarian after considering the horse's past bleeding history.

 For the purposes of counting the number of days a horse is ineligible to run, the day the horse bled externally is the first day of the recovery period.